Hundreds more flights canceled Monday, disrupting the holiday weekend

 The carrier blamed Saturday’s cancellations on bad weather and “air traffic control actions” that took place on Friday, saying it is trying to preemptively cancel flights at least 24 hours in advance.

-Delta canceled 121 flights on Monday, representing 4% of its operations.
-American Airlines canceled 117 flights on Monday, or 3% of its operations.
+Delta canceled at least 121 flights on Monday, representing 4% of its operations.
+American Airlines canceled at least 117 flights on Monday, or 3% of its operations.

 Delta said in an online post that it will issue travel waivers for those affected by bad weather in the Southeast and Northeast this weekend.
 The most affected airports, which include the New York City and Washington, DC areas, are listed on the company’s website.